ijhoskins/satmut_utils/satmut_utils_manual.md

 1. sim
 2. call

 satmut_utils is designed to simulate and call low-frequency variants (<1:1000) in paired-end, targeted RNA-sequencing datasets.
-Alignments to a single transcript are expected: there is not support for whole transcriptome or whole genome datasets.
+Alignments to a single transcript are expected; whole transcriptome or whole genome datasets are currently not supported.

 sim and call support two different types of paired-end read chemistries.
-The first is a common tiled PCR approach with interleaved sets of PCR amplicons.
-The second is a RACE-like PCR approach (for example, Anchored Multiplex PCR), where R1 starts at a variable fragment end and R2 starts at a primer.
+The first supported chemistry is a tiled PCR approach with interleaved sets of PCR amplicons.
+In this mode, R1 and R2 start at primer ends.

+The second supported chemistry is a RACE-like PCR approach (for example, Anchored Multiplex PCR), where R1 starts at a variable fragment end and R2 starts at a primer.

 call allows for unique molecular indices (UMIs) at the start of R1 in either library preparation chemistry.
 Currently, it does not support analysis of UMIs on both reads.

-It also does not support "barcode sequencing", wherein sequencing is first used to link a variant with a barcode and then followed by readout of the barcodes.
+Furthermore, satmut_utils does not support "barcode sequencing", wherein sequencing is  used to link a variant with a barcode, followed by readout of the linked barcodes.

 ## Reference files